Is Dublin safe to visit? A comprehensive safety guide

 Safest neighborhoods in Dublin

-You'll have plenty of things to add to your travel itinerary when visiting the Irish capital city, but you should try sticking to the safest areas in town when you plan activities.
-Here are a couple of places that are completely okay to visit.
+You'll have plenty of things to add to your travel itinerary when visiting the Irish capital city, here are a couple of places that are great to visit.

 Smithfield